giorgio-bendoni/giorgio-bendoni.github.io/ibfi_handbook.md

 In short, the essence of international banking is about (1) operating across jurisdictions (legal, legislative, regulatory, monetary) and (2) facing exposure to a variety of risks (country, sovereign, geopolitical, climate) in addition to the three main categories of credit, market and operational risk.

 In the stream **International Banking** we will review the basic functioning of banking and monetary systems, to then explore the opportunities and challenges of international operations, and to finally examine risk management in the context of Global-Sistemically Important Banks (G-SIBs).
-The exposure to the relevant, deriving risks will require the introduction of mitigating measures such as regulatory compliant capital and liquidity; at operational elevel, such mitgating measures will constitute the core of the stream **Financial Instruments**, in which we will introduce, discuss and apply swaps, options, forward and futures, for example, to realistic scenarios.
+The exposure to the relevant, deriving risks will require the introduction of mitigating measures such as regulatory compliant capital and liquidity; at operational elevel, such mitigating measures will constitute the core of the stream **Financial Instruments**, in which we will introduce, discuss and apply swaps, options, forward and futures, for example, to realistic scenarios.
 <br><br>
 <h5>Aims</h5>
 <hr />